 Administrative Associate Salary

 Those pursuing careers as Administrative Associates in the United States may have to make do with less; average incomes for people in this area hover around only $41K annually.
 While the specific employer and years of experience impact pay for this group, geographic location is the most influential factor.
 There are far more female Administrative Associates who answered the questionnaire than men, making up 88 percent.
 Most report receiving medical coverage from their employers and more than half collect dental insurance.
 Job satisfaction is high and work is enjoyable for most Administrative Associates.
-This overview is based on answers to PayScale's salary questionnaire.

 Job Description for Administrative Associate